Want to create an Opt-in page that converts more visitors into leads?

 No one likes to click on the generic 'Sign up' or 'Submit' or 'Click here' buttons.
 Your audience has matured beyond that.

-Every page of the funnel needs to have some trust-building elements that reassure the product and the seller.
+Every opt in page of the funnel needs to have some trust-building elements that reassure the product and the seller.

 These elements can be social proof like - testimonials, past results, media coverage, your story, and more.

-Plus, he shares various media coverage and user testimonials to strengthen confidence.
+Plus, he shares various media coverage and user testimonials to strengthen confidence on your opt in page.

 Let's now look at some examples of opt-in pages.
 We'll assess these examples based on the design, i.e., the overall look and feel, the clarity of the messaging, and the conversion strategies used.